-Interestingly, there are plenty of things that are still controversial in putting in your garbage disposal.
-Unlike the no-brainers (please don’t ever consider putting bones or fruit pits in the disposal.
-If your knife or blender can’t get the job done, neither can your disposal.)
-There are food items that are in a continuous discussion about what should and shouldn’t be disposed.
+There are also food items that are controversial.
 If you’re feeling weary, it may be best to do some research and weigh out the pros and cons before throwing it all down the drain.
 One of the most common ones?
 Coffee grounds.
 Some say it’s best to throw them away in the trash, as it clogs up the drain over time, while others suggest it’s a good thing, as it helps eliminate odors.
 Other controversial foods include potato skins, carrots, eggshells, fruit scraps, and rinds.

 If you find your garbage disposal is flat out broken or isn’t getting the job done, waiting it out is not ideal.
 If there’s a problem with drainage, food build-up will start to rot, or there could be larger problems that emerge while you wait.